 Read more about the artists here.

 To see posts about this exhibition:

 Bimblebox: art – science – nature archives

 Depiction of Environment through Art, research thesis by Andrew Nicholson

-This research project is centred on a case study of the Bimblebox: art-science-nature touring exhibition, and associated media.
-The research project commenced in February 2016 and is now in the active research phase through survey of a range of people who have interacted with the exhibition, either through its physical display, its paper catalogue, or the companion digital catalogue app designed for the exhibition.
+This research project centred on a case study of the Bimblebox: art-science-nature touring exhibition, and associated media.
+The research project ran from February 2016 to completion in 2018.
+During the active research phase Nicholson surved of a range of people who interacted with the exhibition, either through its physical display, its paper catalogue, or the companion digital catalogue app designed for the exhibition.